Wild Geese II: Plot

 Haddad, and Kathy and Faulkner take Hess to a hotel in Vienna, Austria.
 He overhears Kathy talking on the phone to McCann about the rescue and Michael's death.

-Hess, knowing that he is being exploited, tells Kathy, Haddad and Faulkner that he has no desire to be a part of modern society.
+Hess, knowing that he is being exploited, tells Kathy, Haddad, and Faulkner that he has no desire to be a part of modern society.
 He has regrets about the millions of deaths.
 Haddad and Faulkner try to talk him into accepting his freedom, but he insists on going back to Spandau to live out the rest of his life.
-The following day Haddad, Kathy and Faulkner take Hess to the French embassy where he turns himself in.
-An article of a newspaper in the following days tells a story about a false rumour of Hess's escape.
+The following day, Haddad, Kathy, and Faulkner take Hess to the French embassy, where he turns himself in.
+A newspaper article in the following days tells a story about a false rumour of Hess's escape.